Manville, Monkkonen, Lens Zero In on Single-Family Zoning

 Professor Monkkonen’s research has been published in outlets such as the Journal of the American Planning Association, the International Journal of Urban and Regional Research, the Journal of Urban Economics, Urban Studies, World Development, and the Journal of Peasant Studies.
 He has received research funding from the Robert Wood Johnson Foundation, the John D. and Catherine T. MacArthur Foundation, the Urban Land Institute, the Regional Studies Association, and the Lincoln Institute of Land Policy.
 He is currently studying the implementation of California’s Affirmatively Furthering Fair Housing law and the social housing system in France.

-At UCLA Luskin, Paavo teaches courses on housing markets and policy, applied microeconomics, research methods, and global urban segregation.
-He recently launched the Latin American Cities InitiativeCiudades, an effort to develop and deepen knowledge networks among students, educators, and professionals in the arena of urban planning and policy in South, Central, and North America.
-One of the initiative’s core components is an international planning studio in Latin America (studio reports available here).
+At UCLA Luskin, Paavo teaches courses on housing policy, land value capture, applied microeconomics, research methods, and global urban segregation.
+He launched the Latin American Cities InitiativeCiudades, to develop and deepen knowledge networks among students, educators, and professionals in the arena of urban planning and policy in South, Central, and North America.

 LinkedIn profile